Where is ‘she’? Her curious absence/presence

 1.2.
-As a writer of fiction and one of the founding presences of English in Africa, Olive Schreiner has also been subject – or perhaps object – to a huge amount of scholarly attention which over the years has constituted and reconstituted ‘her’ in a myriad of ways.
+As a writer of fiction and one of the founding presences of English-language literature in Africa, Olive Schreiner has also been subject – or perhaps object – to a huge amount of scholarly attention over the years which has constituted and reconstituted ‘her’ in a myriad of ways.
 Much of this is curious, in the sense that it often relies on straightforwardly reading ‘the life’ and ‘the woman’ from the fiction.
 But also there is a greater curiosity here too, which is that in spite of the mountains of paper produced by Oliver Schreiner herself, there are aspects of her life and her work that remain interpretationally elusive.
 Although the traces are plentiful, they are never plentiful enough to explain everything that present-day curiosity about the past and Schreiner’s particular place within it want to know.

 1.3.
-Schreiner herself eschewed, indeed more strongly disliked and rejected, biographical approaches because these place attention on ‘the life’ and ‘the person’, rather than where she thought it should be, which is on ‘the works’ that someone did in the world.
+Schreiner herself eschewed, indeed she more strongly disliked and rejected, biographical approaches because these place attention on ‘the life’ and ‘the person’, rather than where she thought it should be, which is on ‘the works’ that someone did in the world.
 As a consequence, my own work in respect of Schreiner has had a similar emphasis to hers.
 It has attended to her life residually, rather than as a fulcrum or a site for interrogation and enquiry, and focused instead on the manuscripts, the letters and the published works.
-But of course, the life lived was there and without it having been so these representational forms would not exist.
+But of course, the life lived was there and without it having been lived these representational forms could not exist.
 In addition, along the way a variety of events and material objects have come into view and at times taken on considerable salience in my thinking and writing about the Schreiner epistolarium and the wider scriptural economy this is part of.
 A number of these objects, these things, are both resonant and also puzzling: they are clearly deeply meaningful, they also remain curious in an ontological sense because raising issues in knowing and understanding ‘the works of Olive Schreiner’ which cannot be resolved easily, or sometimes at all.

 1.4.
 So how to think about this without ‘biographising’ in the way Schreiner rejected?
 Deborah Lutz’s (2015) The Brontë Cabinet – Three Lives in Nine Objects explores the intertwined lives of the Brontë siblings by reference to the material objects she writes about, which stand for different aspects of their lives, activities and circumstances.
 Her purposes are strongly biographical and she sees these objects as powerfully raising the realities and facticities of their lives and so helping elide the separations of time etc existing between us and them.